Manitoba’s Recreational Angling Strategy

 I do not think banning live bait is going to help with the AIS problem whatsoever especially leeches.
 We have float planes boats and all other kinds of things that are a far bigger concern.
 We already have a shortage of minnows with this movement it will be catastrophic for survival of shiners etc.

-Karmas almost 3 years ago
+Karmas over 3 years ago

 characters left